antiFetzen/cert-manager-webhook-strato/README.md

 # Usage

----

-> TODO: content

-# Installation

----

-> TODO: content
+> TODO: add content

 # Testing

----

 ## Run Tests

+It is very easy to test the webhook from your local computer to check the general functionality of the module.

+### 1. Modify config
-1. Add your credential within `testdata/strato/config.json` for more details see the `README.md` in the directory.
+Add your credential within `testdata/strato/config.json` for more details see the `README.md` in the directory.

-2. Download modules
+### 2. Download modules
 ```bash
 go mod download
 ```

-3. Generate python binaries for **go-embed-python**
+### 3. Generate python binaries for **go-embed-python**
 ```bash
 go generate ./...
 ```

-4. Run test
+### 4. Run test
 ```bash
 $ TEST_ZONE_NAME=example.com. make test
 ```